June 30, 2023

 Where to Stay in Bora Bora on a Budget

-Almost everything you see online about Bora Bora is showcasing the resorts.
-However, you can also stay on the island of Bora Bora itself.
 Until recently we thought the island was for locals only, and otherwise provided an epic backdrop for the resorts.
-But you can in fact stay on the island for a fraction of a resort stay.
+But you can in fact stay on the island in a cheap hotel or homestay for a fraction of a resort stay.

 View from the Bora Bora airport towards the main island and mountain.
+Looking across blue water to a small island with two palm tree on it

 View from Bora Bora Airport towards the main island

-On Bora Bora Island you will find everything you need, from pharmacies and grocery stores, to clothing boutiques and restaurants.
-There is a local population here, as well as lodges and guest houses.
 We decided to book an AirBnB (our little spot linked here) for our stay.
 We had an amazing spot right near Vaitape, with a decent walk up the hillside giving out to amazing views.
-Things are basic, but you might spent 10%-20% of the costs of staying in a resort.
-Plus you can cook your own food and make your own coconut cocktails.

 Views over palm trees to the lagoon from an Air BnB accomodation.

-Things to do in Bora Bora
+Best things to do in Bora Bora on a Budget

 When visiting Bora Bora – if you are like me – you’ll want to spend as much time as possible on the lagoon.
 Whether you want to snorkel, dive, Jet-Ski, or just take a boat trip excursion, everything happens out on the waters of the lagoon.
-And because of this, I’d highly encourage people on a budget to book accomodation on the main island.
-You’ll likely be out adventuring all day.
-So unless you want to hang by the pool and experience resort life, then this is a great option.
-Tours are also much cheaper when booking direct with the companies, instead of organising through hotels.
+And because of this, I’d highly encourage people on a budget to book accommodation on the main island.

-Some of our favourite tours were:
+Some of our favourite tours for reasonable prices were:

 • Diving – we saw Manta Rays in the lagoon and SO many reef sharks on the outside reefs.